 Each item of an indented index displays on its own line (as a separate paragraph).
 Items of a certain level normally display with their specific indentation:

 If the Right-align page numbers box is unchecked, page numbers immediately follow index items, as shown on the illustration above.
 Otherwise page numbers are right-aligned using tab characters:

 You can choose a leader for tab characters from the Tab leader box.

 In a run-in index, items of level 2 (and higher) appear continuously within the paragraph of their parent level-1 item, and are separated by semicolons:

 The run-in type is normally used for indexes that contain items of 2 levels.

 With the Columns box, you can apply the newspaper column formatting to the index.
 On the illustration below, the index is formatted in 2 columns:

 You can specify the number of columns from 1 to 4.
 In this case, the index would be generated as a separate document section with the corresponding newspaper column formatting.

-If you specify "Auto" in the "Columns" box, the index would not create new sections in the document, but integrate into the current document section.
+If you specify "Auto" in the "Columns" box, the index would not create new sections in the document, and the index would display with the current section formatting.

 Note that the column formatting is not available when inserting index to a table cell.